rebecca55young/Coursera_Practical_Machine_Learning/README.md

 # Practical-Machine-Learning-Project
-This repo contains code and the html file for project of the Coursera course- Practical Machine Learning.
+This repository contains the code and the html file for project of the Coursera course- Practical Machine Learning.

 Thank you very much for reviewing my work!